Handiwork/autumn-electron-ipc/docs/readme.md

 })
 ```

----
-***NOTE***

-If you want to create a manifest object with typing assistance, do use `checkManifest` function, this function checks your manifest and preserve the original type.
+If you want to create a manifest object with typing, do use `checkManifest` function, this function checks your manifest and preserve the original type.
 ```typescript
 const manifest = checkManifest({
     hello: {